Back to Prindle Institute

 As the expertise gets farther from novices’ cognitive mainland, they can turn to other experts in closely related fields to help them make sense of it.
 In the case of mortgages, for example, they might have a friend who works in real estate or someone in banking to help translate the relevant bits to us in a way that meets our need.
 In other words, they can use “meta-experts,” experts in a closely related domain who understand enough of the domain to help them choose experts in that domain wisely.

 Unfortunately, during a public health emergency, uncertainty, time constraints, and politicization mean that all of these typical strategies can easily go awry.
-Experts who feel pressured by society or threatened by politicians can—even if inadvertently—manufacture a type of consensus.
+Experts who feel pressured by society or threatened by politicians can — even if inadvertently — manufacture a type of consensus.
 They can double-down on a way of thinking about a problem for the sake of maintaining the authority of their testimony.
 In some cases, this is a simple matter of groupthink.
 In other cases, it can seem more intentional, even if it isn’t.

 Psychologist Philip Tetlock, in his book with Dan Gardner Superforcasting: The Art and Science of Prediction (2015), explains how to prevent this sort of consensus problem by bringing together diverse experts on the same problem and suspending any hierarchical relationships among them.
 If everyone feels free to comment and if honest critique is welcomed, better decisions are made.
 In Are We All Scientific Experts Now?
 (2014), sociologist Harry Collins contends that this is also how peer review works in academic settings.
 Not everyone who reviews a scientific paper for publication is an expert in the narrow specialization of the researcher.
 Rather, they understand how scientific research works, the basic terminology used in that domain, and how new information in domains like it is generated.
 Not only can experts in related domains allow us to challenge groupthink and spur more creative solutions, they can help identify errors in research and reasoning because they understand how expertise works.

-These findings are helpful for novices, too.
-They suggest that our best tool for identifying and evaluating expertise is, rather than pure consensus, consensus among a mix of voices close to the domain in question.
 We might call this meta-expert consensus.
 Novices need not be especially close to a specialized domain to know whether someone working in it is trustworthy.
 They only have to be close enough to people close to that domain to recognize broad consensus among those who understand the basics in a domain.

 Of course, how we spend our energy on experts matters.
 There are many questions that political and institutional leaders face that the average citizen will not.
 The average person need not invest energy on highly specialized questions like: